Court-Pencil/Game-Trivia/README.md

 ### Typography

 The font family chosen for the Video Game Trivia website is [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) for the primary font.
 Lato for the secondary font.
-These were chosen for replicating nes font to give that retro vibe, to bring a nostaligic feeling to the user.
+These were chosen to replicate NES font to give that retro vibe, to bring a nostalgic feeling to the user.

 ### Colour Scheme

-The chosen colour scheme is inspired by the classic NES Pac-Man aesthetic, utilising a deep dark background paired with bright yellow text.
+The chosen colour scheme is inspired by the classic NES Pac-Man aesthetic, utilising a deep, dark background paired with bright yellow text.
 This contrast not only enhances readability but also evokes a sense of nostalgia that many users instantly recognise.
 The neon cyan accents further support the retro arcade theme, creating a vibrant and engaging visual style throughout the quiz.
 Overall, the palette reinforces the gaming atmosphere while maintaining strong clarity and accessibility.

 ![Coolors scheme](src/docs/quiz-colours.png)